top of page

 -

-What do we teach?We offer classes in mediums such as painting, drawing, fibers, ceramics, wheel throwing and digital fabrication.
+What do we teach?We offer fun and engaging classes in painting, drawing, ceramics (handbuilding and wheel throwing)—perfect for exploring your creativity and trying something new!

 -